wu87988622/ohara/docs/src/custom_stream.rst

 ---------------------------

-.. _streamapp-setting-definitions:
+.. _stream-setting-definitions:

-StreamApp Definitions
+Stream Definitions
 ---------------------

-StreamApp stores a list of :ref:`SettingDef <setting-definition>`, which is StreamDefinitions, in the data store.
+Stream stores a list of :ref:`SettingDef <setting-definition>`, which is StreamDefinitions, in the data store.
 By default, we will keep the following definitions in the "core" group and generate the definition in stream API :

 #.
 DefaultConfigs.BROKER_DEFINITION : The broker list
 #.
 DefaultConfigs.IMAGE_NAME_DEFINITION : The image name
 #.
-DefaultConfigs.NAME_DEFINITION : The streamApp application name
+DefaultConfigs.NAME_DEFINITION : The stream application name
 #.
-DefaultConfigs.GROUP_DEFINITION : The streamApp group name
+DefaultConfigs.GROUP_DEFINITION : The stream group name
 #.
 DefaultConfigs.FROM_TOPICS_DEFINITION : The from topic
 #.
 DefaultConfigs.TO_TOPICS_DEFINITION : The to topic
 #.
 DefaultConfigs.JMX_PORT_DEFINITION : The exposed jmx port
 #.
 DefaultConfigs.NODE_NAMES_DEFINITION : The node name list
 #.
-DefaultConfigs.VERSION_DEFINITION : The version of streamApp
+DefaultConfigs.VERSION_DEFINITION : The version of stream
 #.
-DefaultConfigs.REVISION_DEFINITION : The revision of streamApp
+DefaultConfigs.REVISION_DEFINITION : The revision of stream
 #.
-DefaultConfigs.AUTHOR_DEFINITION : The author of streamApp
+DefaultConfigs.AUTHOR_DEFINITION : The author of stream
 #.
-DefaultConfigs.TAGS_DEFINITION : The tags of streamApp
+DefaultConfigs.TAGS_DEFINITION : The tags of stream

 Any other definition except above list will be treated as a custom definition.
 You can define